Skip to main content ↓

 The answer is that using SQLs and MQLs helps you determine when your leads are ready to move from marketing to sales.
 That’s a huge step in the customer journey, as it marks a transition from middle-of-funnel content like emails and ads to a bottom-of-funnel approach involving personal outreach.

 The last thing you want is to make that transition at the wrong time.
-That would result in you spending too much—or too little—time on the marketing process, something that would certainly drive leads away.
-Trying to push an MQL into a purchase right away probably won’t end too well.
+Doing so would result in you spending too much—or too little—time on the marketing process, which would certainly drive leads away.
+Trying to push an MQL into a purchase right away probably won’t end well.

 By categorizing each lead as an MQL or SQL, though, you can ensure you market to them in the most effective way.
 That will help you convert more of them in the long run, earning you more revenue.